 DevOps is the engineering foundation for modern application development.
-By adopting a DevOps culture along with DevOps practises and tools, you empower your teams to better respond to customer needs, gain confidence in the applications they build, and achieve business goals faster.
-Here are some of the practises that are important to effective DevOps.
+By adopting a DevOps culture along with DevOps practices and tools, you empower your teams to better respond to customer needs, gain confidence in the applications they build, and achieve business goals faster.
+Here are some of the practices that are important to effective DevOps.

 Evolve the scope of the team

 - Shift to a site reliability engineering (SRE) model.
 Developers become accountable for the performance and stability their changes bring to operations.

 - Enable better collaboration using open-source software and inner-source practices.

 - Accommodate different workstyles to keep productivity high even when working remotely.

 - Collect telemetry data to assess the value that your products bring to your customers.

 - Listen to your customers on social forums and ensure that engineers hear their feedback early and often.

 - Engender customer trust by exposing live-site incidents and creating ways to keep customers informed.

 Adopt a growth mindset